PUNITBATRA/dummy-mfe/README.md

 Use Invalidation in yml files becoz if content changes cloudfront can't track as only name change file it can track. create yml file for HOST & each REMOTE.

+CSS Issue might occur in production.
+Let's say user is in remote app 1 now navigates to remote app 2 it has css h1 green color and now navigate back to remote app 1 so it will also have green h1.
+So use css scoping.
+CSS Scoping ->
+if custom css we are writing (use a css in js library, namespace the css like .auth h1 etc.) if css coming from a library (use a library that does css in js, manually build css lib and apply namespacing)

+- if two different projects using same css in js library then classname collison can occur.
+Like css in js library generates cls name as makestyles-herocontent-2 and in production to optimise long name it's like jss1, jss2 etc. hence collison in production.
+So use generateClassName.
+So, check in docs also but it's valid mostly for all and specifically to MUI.